mussonindustrial/pyro/packages/pyro-resource/README.md

 ### Resource.json

 The required `resource.json` files are automatically generated with correct resource signatures.
-The signature logic is reference from the [modification-updater] application.
+The signature logic is referenced from the [modification-updater] application.

 ## Advanced Usage